MicrosoftDocs/winapps-winrt-api/microsoft.ui.input.dragdrop/dragoperation_draguicontentmode.md

 ## -description

-Gets or sets the UI override mode when dragging an object.
+Gets or sets how the UI visual is provided when dragging an object.

 ## -property-value

-The UI override mode when dragging an object.
+How the UI visual is provided when dragging an object.

 ## -remarks